 Preparation: The forger must have the proper quality of parchment, ink, and quill.
 In cases requiring the forging of an official seal or emblem, the perpetrator must also have a quantity of wax and tools to shape the wax into one or more stamps.
 Further, the forger must be able to study a representative specimen of the document they wish to forge.
 Conflict Rolls: Any observer familiar with the type of document the forgery represents is entitled to a Perception Check.
 The Threshold the observer must overcome equals 10 + the forger's Acumen and skill rank.
 A failed roll means they take it as authentic.
 Roll individually for each observer.
 Forging Metal Prerequisites: A character must have a Brawn of at least 0 to learn this skill, unless it is granted by their race.
-If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+If this requirement is satisfied, this ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: Blacksmiths use Forging Metal to create metal implements.
 The greater a character's rank in this skill, the more exotic the materials they can fashion.
 (For an in-depth discussion of the various kinds of metal in the game, and the ranks required to work them, see Metals in the Materials section of The Wicked Workshop.)
-Ability Type: Utilitarian Base: 2 Defaults To: Jack-of-all-Trades Range: Touch.
-Duration: Permanent.
-Conflict Rolls:

-Affected Area: 1 metal item.
+Ability Type: UtilitarianBase: 2Defaults To: Jack-of-all-TradesRange: Touch.Duration: Permanent.Conflict Rolls: NoneAffected Area: 1 metal item.
 Action Time: One hour per skill rank of the item being forged.
 Preparation: The character must have a working forge with bellows and blacksmith gear (anvil, hammer, etc.).
-Rolls: None Other Details: The Quality Level of the resulting product is limited by the crafter's rank in this skill.
+Other Details: The Quality Level of the resulting product is limited by the crafter's rank in this skill.
 Further, a character with this skill may repair a metal magic item without damaging its magical properties provided they have the required ranks needed to work the material from which the item is crafted.
 This includes repairing damage done to metal armor.
 If the armor has only a single point of damage, they may fix it in the field with an hour's work.
 More extensive damage requires a blacksmith's workshop.
 As a general rule of thumb, the Base Price of an article of forged metal is about twice that of the smelted materials from which it is made (assuming their Quality Levels match).
-Trade Skills~G Gadgetry Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Trade Skills~G Gadgetry Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: Gadgetry is the skill dealing with the design and manipulation of complex mechanisms, including picking locks and setting traps.
-Defaults To: Jack-of-all-Trades Base: 40 Ability Type: Utilitarian Range: Touch Affected Area: One item Conflict Rolls: None Duration: Permanent.
+Defaults To: Jack-of-all-Trades Base: 40 Ability Type: Utilitarian Range: Touch Affected Area: One item Conflict Rolls: None Duration · Permanent Duration: Permanent.